barryclark/jekyll-now/_posts/2020-4-26-graphql-holochain.md

 };
 ```

+Note the `id` field resolver: when we are querying the author type, we are going to have the `agent_id` hash, nothing else.
+So, by returning the parent inside the id resolver, we are telling our `ApolloClient` that an author type can be derived from a single string to an object with fields `id` (which is equal to the parent object) and `posts` which has its own complex resolver.

 * `author` inside the `Post` type:

 This resolver is the simplest of all.
 Our backend posts already have an `author_address` field, but we need to tell apollo that our `author` field has to be resolved from that `author_address` .
 We don't have to return all the `Author` type here, since the `Author` type resolvers will take care of getting the `agent_id` of the author and querying the right data with it.